ken3stokes/ken3stokes/README.md

-# Hi, I'm Kenneth Stokes 👋
+# Hi, I'm Ken E. Stokes 👋

 Welcome to my GitHub!
 I'm a seasoned technology professional with over a decade of experience in Governance, Risk, and Compliance (GRC), technology strategy, and emerging technologies.
 I'm passionate about solving complex problems at the intersection of technology, policy, and privacy.